PoC-dev/ibmdocs-tools/os390-bookmgr-notes.md

 The Bookshelf dataset has been created with default values which is enough to accommodate 2,112 *BOOK* entries.
 The default parameters in the screen for creating a new Bookshelf suggest that listing *BOOK*s will create a temporary Bookshelf dataset.
 The space allocated is enough for 2,112 *BOOK* entries.

 #### Providing more space
-The Bookshelf file allocation needs to be made larger, so the rest of the *BOOK*s collection can be added to the Bookshelf.
-To have each and all *BOOK* things on one volume, creating this on the `BOOKS0` DASD might be advisable.
+The Bookshelf file allocation needs to be made larger, so more *BOOK*s can be added to the Bookshelf.
+To have each and all *BOOK*s things on one volume, creating this on the `BOOKS0` DASD might be advisable.
 Most likely, the default dataset has been allocated on some arbitrary volume, anyway.
 Correct all of this by running the following JCL:
 ```
 //P390CP   JOB  1,P390,NOTIFY=P390
 //CPYDTA   EXEC PGM=IEBGENER